Gaming

 Scoring systems in games are an important and necessary feature in game design to provide useful feedback to players.
 Although there are many different types of games on different platforms, there are scoring mechanics that developers can use to inform and communicate the necessary information a player needs to have an enjoyable in-game experience.

-With the addition of online features, you can make your scoring system more interactive and social for players.
-This creates an enjoyable experience that leads to player satisfaction and replayability.
-PubNub can serve as the infrastructure to support these features, so you can focus on what matters most.
+With the addition of online features, you can make your scoring system more interactive and social, enhancing player satisfaction and replayability.
+PubNub serves as a powerful real-time infrastructure to support these features, allowing you to focus on the core gameplay experience while ensuring low-latency and scalable communication.

 Learn more with the following resources: